 Azure Firewall forced tunneling

 Azure Firewall provides automatic SNAT for all outbound traffic to public IP addresses.
 Azure Firewall doesn't SNAT when the destination IP address is a private IP address range per IANA RFC 1918.
 This logic works perfectly when you egress directly to the Internet.
-However, with forced tunneling enabled, Internet-bound traffic is SNATed to one of the firewall private IP addresses in the AzureFirewallSubnet.
+However, with forced tunneling configured, Internet-bound traffic might be SNATed to one of the firewall private IP addresses in the AzureFirewallSubnet.
 This hides the source address from your on-premises firewall.
 You can configure Azure Firewall to not SNAT regardless of the destination IP address by adding 0.0.0.0/0 as your private IP address range.
 With this configuration, Azure Firewall can never egress directly to the Internet.
 For more information, see Azure Firewall SNAT private IP address ranges.

 Important